Amir-Mohammad-Hosseini/Vivo-Shop/README.md

 1. Ensure you have MongoDB and Studio 3T installed on your system.
 2. In Studio 3T, create a new connection named "localhost:27017".
-3. Import the "lms.agz" file from the backend folder of the project into Studio 3T and run it to set up the database.
+3. Import the "lms.agz" file from the backend folder of the project into Studio 3T or Mongo-Compass and run it to set up the database.
 4. Open VS Code and navigate to the backend folder using cd backend.
 5. Run npm i to install backend dependencies.
 (Note: Node.js and npm should be pre-installed.)
 6. Start the backend server with npm run dev.